emadsidd/Semantic-Search/README.md

 - If you use the default `postgres` username, set the password to `postgres` and database name to `mydb`, and the default port is `5432`, you will not need to make any changes to the Flask script.
 - If your setup differs, you will need to update the connection details in the Flask app accordingly.
 - In future updates, we will provide a Docker container based solution that will simplify the whole process of running the system on a local computer.

+## Contribution
+Emad Ahmed Siddiqui and Venkatesh Terikuti contributed to the development of the semantic search system, while Lakshmi Neharika Anchula and Harshit Mehta focused on implementing and evaluating Elasticsearch, as well as curating sample dataset for testing precision and recall.

+## Acknowledgements
+We deeply appreciate the ongoing support of our mentor, Dr. Xuan Lu, whose guidance and access to computational resources were instrumental in making this work possible.